usmaann/usmaann.github.io/_pages/about.md

 **News**

+-- 2 full papers accepted at the Webconf'22 (formerly knowns as WWW)

+-- 1 full paper accepted at the ICDM NeuRec Workshop 2021

+-- Our COVIDSenti paper has been ranked as the most popular paper since August 2021 till date - Pls visit [here](https://ieeexplore.ieee.org/xpl/topAccessedArticles.jsp?punumber=6570650) for more details!

 **Contact**

 Feel free to contact me at usman.naseem@sydney.edu.au if you are interested in working with me or have any questions.